-- You must have an email address associated with every QBO employee/vendor that uses Expensify to submit reports.
-Email addresses are required in order for Expensify to automatically associate the report submitter with employee/vendor record that exists in QBO.
+- To export as Checks, you must have an email address associated with every QBO employee that uses Expensify to submit reports.
+Email addresses are required in order for Expensify to automatically associate the report submitter with relevant employee record that exists in QBO.

-- The default interface for QuickBooks Online Plus hides the ability to enter employee email addresses, which are required for the Expensify integration.
+- Note for those exporting as Checks or importing employees from QuickBooks to Expensify: The default interface for QuickBooks Online Plus hides the ability to enter employee email addresses, which are required for the Expensify integration.
 Activating payroll in QuickBooks Online reveals a "profile" tab where employee email addresses can be entered.

 Connect Expensify and QuickBooks

 Step 1: Navigate to the Connections tab of your Expensify policy

 After navigating to Admin > Policies > [Policy Name] > Connections, choose to create a QuickBooks Online connection.

 Step 2: Log into QuickBooks and authorize

 After clicking “Connect to Quickbooks Online” you will be re-directed to a QuickBooks Online sign-in page.
 Sign-in and then press the “Authorize” button.
 If you wish to connect your QuickBooks Online company file to multiple Expensify policies, you can do so by creating multiple expense policies.

 Step 3: Choose your import and export options